jdavidtorres/api-jwt/README.md

 # User Management Microservice

-This project is a microservice built with **Spring Boot 2.5.14** and **Gradle 7.4** for user creation and retrieval.
-The microservice provides two main endpoints:
+This project is a basic microservice for user management.
+It provides two main endpoints for user creation and retrieval.

 1. **/sign-up**: Enables user creation.
 It validates email and password formats, persists data in an H2 database, and returns user information along with a JWT token.